Tracking and Control of Gauss-Markov Processes over Packet-Drop Channels with Acknowledgments: Distortion--Rate Region of Gauss--Markov Process Multi-Tracking

 Using \eqref{eq:s_t:recursion}, \eqref{eq:no-drops:source2BeQuantized} and \eqref{eq:general:UB:errors_relation}, we express $\tbs_\tind$ as

 Since $\bw_\tind$ is independent of $\be_{\tind-1}$, the average power of the entries of $\tbs_\tind$ is equal to

-Using the property that the rate--distortion function under mean square error distortion of an i.i.d.\ source with given variance is upper bounded by that of a white Gaussian source with the same variance (see, \eg, \cite[pp.~338--339]{CoverBook2Edition}), we obtain the following recursion:
+Using the property that the rate--distortion function under mean square error distortion of a process with a given average variance is upper bounded by that of an i.i.d.\ Gaussian process with the same variance (see, \eg, \cite[pp.~338--339]{CoverBook2Edition}), we obtain the following recursion:

 and hence \eqref{eq:RDR:Dt:general} is achievable within an arbitrarily small $\eps > 0$, for a sufficiently large $N$. $\IEEEQED$